OvertureMaps/docs/README.md

 - `community/`: The community page that showcases Overture data being used in the wild.
 - `docs/`: The main documentation pages available at docs.overturemaps.org/.
 The sidebar for these pages is manually curated in the `sidebars.js` file.
 - `release-blog/`: Release notes for every Overture data release.
 The latest release is always available at https://docs.overturemaps.org/release/latest/
+- `i18n`: Location of translation files for various languages.
+Currently includes Traditional Chinese.
+For generating files in other languages, please refer to the [Docusaurus documentation](https://github.com/facebook/docusaurus).
 - Notice there is no `schema reference` folder.
 See below.